jccovey/jqApptTime/readme.md

 Usage
 -----

-Call .jqApptTime() on a jQuery object containing matching one or more input[type="text"] elements:
+Call .jqApptTime() on a jQuery object containing one or more input[type="text"] elements:

     // Time only
     $(".time").jqApptTime({date: false, time: true});